 Among all of the materials that you can use for 3D printing, nylon 3D filament arguably has the most versatile of features.
 When it comes to printing with filament nylon, it is as easy as when you print with ABS filaments.

-Nylon printing produces really nice prints.
-Its finish is silky smooth.
-But you have to make sure that it is dry and has not absorbed moisture.
-Another thing to keep in mind is to select the best nylon 3D printer material.
-Doing so will give you excellent layer adhesion so that your prints are perfect.
+Doing so will give you an excellent layer adhesion so that your prints are perfect.
 The details will be produced well, especially for those with intricate design.

 Nylon Durability and Strength

 When you print thinner parts though, nylon 3D printer filament becomes quite flexible.
-Since it is flexible, some of the uses of nylon is for parts that move.
-It has low friction coefficient and needs little or no lubrication.
-The tensile strength of nylon is also incredible.
-If you have ever tried breaking a cable tie, you know how difficult or impossible it is.
-Those are made of nylon.
+Since it is flexible, some of the uses of nylon are for parts that move.

 Nylon 6 Vs. Nylon 12

 Have you heard of these two before?
 If not, then this section is dedicated to knowing the difference between the nylon 6 filament and nylon 12 filament.
 Just like printing other kinds of plastics, there are various grades that are available.
 What is important is that you select a grade the can match or even exceed the requirements that you need.